parsotat/BatAnalysis/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+It is easy to get started on your local computer or on [SciServer](https://heasarc.gsfc.nasa.gov/docs/sciserver/#getting-started)

 ### Prerequisites